LarisantosIT/osTicket-Installation/README.md

 <img src="https://i.imgur.com/mRV7b39.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 You have now successfully installed osTicket!

-Clean up
+In order to keep osTicket runnning smoothly you have to delte some files and set permissions

 Delete: C:\inetpub\wwwroot\osTicket\setup
-Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php Login to the osTicket Admin Panel (http://localhost/osTicket/scp/login.php)
+Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php